This page focuses on Guardians as tanks in a PvE (raiding) environment.

 |Jewelcrafting||Make nicer gems for your own use.|

-|Engineering||has lots of interesting toys, some of which have situational use, and Synapse Springs, which increases Ag by 1940 for a short time.
+|Engineering||has lots of interesting toys, some of which have situational use, and Synapse Springs, which increases Ag by 71 for a short time.
 If you take this use a macro to activate it along with other short term buffs.|

 The Fast Druid Leveling Guide

 You can.
 You will save you many days of in-game time and also save a good deal of frustration, even if you already know many or most of the quests.

 How?
 By using Zygor’s Guide.
-Zygor’s automates the whole leveling path, showing you exectly where to go and what to do every step of the way to 90, automatically updating as you complete tasks and quests, and is like having an expert helping you every step of the way.
+Zygor’s automates the whole leveling path, showing you exectly where to go and what to do every step of the way to the level cap, automatically updating as you complete tasks and quests, and is like having an expert helping you every step of the way.